A Community Born of

 Grief Opened the Door to Ancestral Healing

 In 2021, I lost my grandfather to COVID-19.
 His passing reshaped my healing.
 I began leaving flowers at his grave each week.
 I kept a tiny garden—my quiet way of honoring his love for nature.
 I lit floral incense and candles.
-I built a cat-friendly ofrenda that stayed up year-round—a space for memory, grief, and devotion.
+I built a cat-friendly ofrenda that stayed up year-round—a space for memory, grief, and connection.

 I felt called to go deeper into ancestral work.
 I read the histories of Mexico through the eyes of Mexican scholars—those who speak from within the land, not over it.
-I began learning more about the Mexica and reclaiming what colonial narratives tried to erase.
+I began learning more about the Mexica and reclaiming what colonial narratives tried to erase—reconnecting with ancestral ways while shedding what was never mine to carry.

 For us.
 For our ways.
 For our wholeness.